CarThaxDev/CarThaxDev/README.md

 ### Hello There!
-I am a high school student currently making spigot/bukkit plugins and basically anything in C# in my free time.
-I taught myself java about a year ago, and C#/Unity a little after that.
-Feel free to reach out to me via my discord server or email (carson.thackston@gmail.com) if you need to.
+I am a current student and Thomas More University for their Computer Information Systems program.
+I taught myself Java a couple years ago, and C# not that long after.
+If you have any questions feel free to ask!

 I currently know Java and C#